stefvanschie/IF/README.md

         </executions>
     </plugin>

+Replace [YOUR PACKAGE] with the top-level package of your project.

 ## Building from source
 If you want to build this project from source, run the following from Git Bash: